diviner1024/Patent_Maintenance_Prediction_by_Examination/README.md

 # The stata script (.do) is regression analysis
 # The .csv and .mat are preliminary data for this result
 # The two png files are used for challenge submission
-# The txt file records online data sources
+# The txt files give details of the plots and record online data sources